TornadoStorm/pole-gen-research-project/README.md

 This tool was written and tested using _Python 3.10_ and _Python 3.12_.

 Create a python environment and install all dependencies listed in the requirements.txt.
-You can do this with one command via `pip install -U -r requirements.txt`.
+You install these dependencies via `pip install -U -r requirements.txt`.

-Create a .env file in this project's root directory containing an entry `SEGMENTS_AI_API_KEY={Your Segments.ai API key}`.
-This is needed to fetch and preprocess the ground truth data.

 Look into config.yaml for any settings you may want to change before using this project.
+You may additionally look into utils/config.py to see each setting's default value as well as other settings you may want to use.

 ## Usage

-- To quickly see the utility pole generator in action, take a look at _pole_gen_demo.ipynb_.
+- To quickly see the utility pole generator in action, take a look at **demo_pole_gen.ipynb**.
-- To perform a full training and testing process using a **PointNet** model, run _train.py_.
-Take a look at utils/config.py and the config.yaml.
+- To perform a full training and testing process using a PointNet model, run **train.py**.
+See utils/config.py and the config.yaml for settings to use.
-- To perform the same as above in a Jupyter notebook environment, you may look at _notebook.ipynb_, however take note that multiprocessing was not implemented there and training your AI model might be slower!
+- See **demo_segmentation.ipynb** For an interactive demonstration of your PointNet model trained with **train.py**.

 ## References